 Take Photos With Intention

-It is so easy to just point and shoot when taking photos with your phone, but will you get eye-catching photos like that?
+It is so easy to just point and shoot when taking photos with your iPhone, but will you get eye-catching photos like that?
 Not likely.
 I promise you that if you will slow down and really be attentive to what you’re doing, you will have more fun—and your photos will be exponentially better.

 Can you imagine spending time and money traveling to a bucket list destination, and taking hundreds of photographs, only to realize you didn’t get one shot that you love?
 I’m here to help you avoid that!